 Bio

-I'm especially attuned to the spaces where vulnerability is often dismissed.
+I'm also attuned to spaces where vulnerability is often dismissed.
 Like among men.

 • "Sometimes simply existing is an act of resistance."